-This building is the most famous Tibetan Buddhist temples of China outside of Tibet.
-Lama Temple, in the heart of one China’s largest cities has breathtaking paintings, an 18-meter (60-foot) Buddhist exhibition in Tibet, tantric sculptures, handmade carpentry and stunning ceilings.
+This building is one of the most famous Tibetan Buddhist temples of China outside of Tibet.
+Lama Temple, in the heart of one of China’s largest cities, has breathtaking paintings, an 18-meter (60-foot) Buddhist exhibition in Tibet, tantric sculptures, handmade carpentry, and stunning ceilings.
 The main building here includes five large halls.

 Shaolin Temple Famous Among Tourists

-Shaolin Monastery is perhaps the most famous places amongst temples of China.
-In fact, it is main ground of the 1500-year-old Shaolin Buddhist school.
-The shrine as well as martial arts school have been the target of repeated attacks over the centuries, most recently in 1928 when the school caught fire.
+Shaolin Monastery is perhaps the most famous place amongst temples of China.
+In fact, it is the main ground of the 1500-year-old Shaolin Buddhist school.
+The shrine, as well as the martial arts school, have been the target of repeated attacks over the centuries, most recently in 1928 when the school caught fire.
 The remaining halls have been modernized for tourists.
 Waves of travelers fill the hall of this building every year.
 Shaolin is a great place for people to practice martial arts.
-Also, it is a Wushu training center too where you can visit a courtyard full of kung fu newcomers.
+Also, it is a Wushu training center too, where you can visit a courtyard full of kung fu newcomers.

 Jokhang Temple Located in Tibet

 The stunning gold roof of this two-story temple has a beautiful and unique appearance.
-Furthermore, you should visit the here in the morning for the best experience.
-In the afternoon, the temple section is off and can only be seen through the gates.
+Furthermore, you should visit here in the morning for the best experience.
+The temple section is off in the afternoon and can only be seen through the gates.

 Hanging Temple in Datong

 The monastery is perched on a 75-meter (246-foot) cliff.
 Beautiful symbolic Buddhist houses with long pedestals facing the cliffs.
-This makes it as one of the most unique temples of China suitable for adventurous travelers.
-Narrow bridges and small corridors connect these houses to worship, but you can not visit for a long time.
+This makes it one of the most unique temples of China, suitable for adventurous travelers.
+Narrow bridges and small corridors connect these houses to worship, but you can not visit them for a long time.
 A large number of visitors reduces the effectiveness of the building safety.
-Hengshan was built in 491 which surprises a lot of architecture.
+Hengshan was built in 491, which surprises a lot of architecture.

 Temple of Heaven in Beijing

-The most famous of the temples of China is the Temple of Heaven that is not technically a temple.
+The most famous of the temples of China is the Temple of Heaven, which is not technically a temple.
 This shrine is an altar.
 However, you will not find monks and worshipers here.
-The architecture of this alter in the heart of Beijing is stunning.
+The architecture of this altar in the heart of Beijing is stunning.
 The Equal Garden has four compass entrances.
 The garden inside is always in order in order to eliminate the imperfections of nature.

-The halls here are heavily influenced by gardens.
-The buildings are round while their bases are square to reflect the old belief that heaven and earth are square.
+Gardens heavily influence the halls here.
+The buildings are round while their bases are square, reflecting the old belief that heaven and earth are square.
 The highlight of this place is the worship hall park, a beautiful structure with a triple umbrella roof that is on a three-layer marble terrace.

-When you are in Asia, you should take a look at other big country in the continent which is India. travelers love to see the most beautiful temples of India which offer great perspective into Indian culture and heritage as well as its many religious groups.
+When you are in Asia, you should take a look at other big countries on the continent, which is India.
+Travelers love to see the most beautiful temples of India, which offer a great perspective into Indian culture and heritage as well as its many religious groups.